 Finally, note that in the near future our segmentationbased matting approach might become even more applicable, since the depth information provided by emerging consumer 3D cameras (e.g. Fuji 3D W1) could be used to greatly simplify the PSF estimation procedure.

-In the following, we first review and compare related work in section 2 and section 3.4.
-In section 3 we detail our approach to estimate the prior model.
+In the following, we review and compare related work in section 2 and 3.4.
+Section 3 details our approach to infer the prior model.
 Section 4 gives an experimental comparison.

 2. Related work